davin-san/ors-containers/README.md

 1. Open the VS Code Command Palette (`Ctrl+Shift+P`).
 2. Run `Dev Containers: Rebuild Container`.
     *   This creates a fresh container and re-runs `gem5-build`, which will be fast thanks to the `ccache` volume.
-You lose no compiled work.
+You lose no compiled work or source code.